Looking for color-coding ideas or inspiration on how to use this technique in your planner?

 And the point of color-coding is to be a helper to your planning system, not to unnecessarily complicate it.

-Next, when using this technique, to get an easier visual overview of the day (or a week, a month…), I suggest you restrict yourself from adding too much of other colorful things all over your planner pages.
+Next, when using this technique, to get an easier visual overview of the day (or a week, a month…), I suggest you restrict yourself from adding too many other colorful things all over your planner pages.

 If you ignore this advice, there’s a high chance your eyes will scan the page in random directions several times before you notice the things which should be the backbone of your day.